 Why Ski Christie Mountain

-Perched in northern Wisconsin’s Blue Hills, Christie Mountain tucks 21 runs and four terrain parks into its 17 ha.
-While that isn’t a large number of trails, there’s a nice variety across ability levels so there’s something for everyone, including some winding runs through the woods as long as 1,219 m -impressive for such a small resort!
+Perched in northern Wisconsin’s Blue Hills, Christie Mountain tucks 21 runs and four terrain parks into its 43 ac.
+While that isn’t a large number of trails, there’s a nice variety across ability levels so there’s something for everyone, including some winding runs through the woods as long as 4,000 ft -impressive for such a small resort!
 Not as far as Whitecap Mountains, it’s still a long drive from many parts of Wisconsin, but only a couple hours away from Minnesota’s Twin Cities.
 Amenities at the hill are limited to a charming chalet, but there are rental cabins and quaint motels in the nearby towns.

 5. Alpine Valley